w3f/polkadot-wiki/docs/learn/learn-validator.md

 [**disputes**](./learn-parachains-protocol.md#disputes) with the [punishment](./learn-offenses.md) of the validators on the wrong side by removing some or all their staked tokens, thereby discouraging bad actors.
 Good performance, however, will be rewarded, with validators receiving block rewards (including transaction fees) in the form of native tokens in exchange for their activities.
+These rewards are paid out and must be claimed on the Asset Hub.

 ## Deterministic Finality